Help us improve your experience.

 Differences Between Persistent and Transient Changes

-Configuration changes made by commit scripts can be persistent or transient.
+Configuration changes made by commit scripts can be one of the following types:

-A transient change, in contrast, is made in the checkout configuration but not in the candidate configuration.
+• transient—A transient change is made in the checkout configuration but not in the candidate configuration.
 The checkout configuration is the configuration database that is inspected for standard Junos OS syntax just before it is copied to become the active configuration on the device.
 If you subsequently remove or disable the commit script that made the change and reissue the commit command, the change is no longer made to the checkout configuration and so does not affect the active configuration.
 In other words, removing the commit script effectively removes a transient change from the configuration.

 A common use for transient changes is to eliminate the need to repeatedly configure and display well-known policies, thus allowing these policies to be enforced implicitly.
-For example, if MPLS must be enabled on every interface with an International Organization for Standardization (ISO) protocol enabled, the change can be transient, so that the repetitive or redundant configuration data need not be carried or displayed in the candidate configuration.
+For example, if MPLS must be enabled on every interface with an ISO protocol enabled, the change can be transient, so that the repetitive or redundant configuration data need not be carried or displayed in the candidate configuration.
 Furthermore, transient changes allow you to write script instructions that apply the change only if a set of conditions is met.

 Persistent and transient changes are loaded into the configuration in the same manner that the load replace configuration mode command loads an incoming configuration.
 When generating a persistent or transient change, adding the replace="replace" attribute to a configuration element produces the same behavior as a replace: tag in a load replace operation.